Mykonos City Guide

 Safety considerations

-Mykonos is widely considered a safe and welcoming destination for travelers, boasting a low rate of serious crime.
-However, the island's popularity means that petty theft, such as pickpocketing, can occur in high-traffic areas like the narrow streets of Chora or at crowded beach clubs.
-It is wise to stay mindful of personal belongings and utilize hotel safes for travel documents and valuables to ensure a seamless experience.
+Mykonos is widely considered a safe and welcoming destination for travelers from all walks of life.
+While serious crime is rare, the island’s popularity means that petty theft, such as pickpocketing, can occasionally occur in crowded areas like the narrow alleys of Mykonos Town or at bustling beach clubs.
+Maintaining a basic level of awareness and keeping personal belongings secure is usually all that is required to ensure a trouble-free stay.

 Getting around